-J&K: 4 terrorists gunned down in Pulwama, arms recovered
+J&K: Among 4 terrorists gunned down in Pulwama, 2 were former cops

 Srinagar, June 07: The security forces on Friday gunned down four terrorists in South Kashmir's Pulwama, said reports.

-Reports say that three AK series rifles have also been recovered.
-The gunbattle broke out in Lassipora area of Pulwama.
+Latest reports say that, of the four killed are two Special Police Officers who decamped with weapons.

-The encounter is still underway as security forces sweep the area for any remaining militants.
+Reports say all the four bodies, along with two AK 47 rifles, one AKM (Modernized Kalashnikov Automatic Rifle) and one self-loading rifle (SLR) have been recovered by the troops.
+The gunbattle broke out in Lassipora area of Pulwama on Thursday evening and is underway since.

 On June 3, one terrorist was killed in an exchange of fire between security forces and terrorists in Molu-Chitragam area of Shopian.